 West Virginia State Board of Examiners for Licensed Practical Nurses

-For any questions or inquiries about nursing licensure in West Virginia, please contact the West Virginia State Board of Examiners for Licensed Practical Nurses.
+For questions about nursing programs and licensure in West Virginia, contact the West Virginia State Board of Examiners for Licensed Practical Nurses.

 Phone: (304) 558-3572